 E.g in Europe, KPN Belgium says that 60% of its new customers now buy smartphones.
-Deutche Telecom stated that smartphones accounted for 53 % of all handsets sold.
+Deutsche Telekom stated that smartphones accounted for 53 % of all handsets sold.
 Vodafone (Vittorio Colao) expects “smartphone sales in Europe to grow from 32% today to more than 70%” by 2013.
 TeliaSonera (CEO Lars Nyberg) stated “Today, 70% customers in Sweden are buying a smartphone with higher usage and average revenue per user as a result”.

 The role of data cards (dongles) in the data traffic explosion